 - - A lot of features that you are used to in browsers are not there yet.
 We'll get there and your feedback helps us prioritize.

 - - Currently we are tracking around 200 reported bugs.
 We'll fix them all, we

 just ask for your patience.

 You can help by submitting bug reports and being vocal about features you want on our beta Discord.

 Are you hiring?

 Yes.
-If you think you can write a browser for Mac, send your CV
+You think you can build a browser for Mac?
+Game on.
+Requirements are

 © 2021 Kagi - Better Web for our